Bok Choy Salad with Snow Peas and Red Cabbage

 - 1/4 cup chopped fresh cilantro, optional

-- 8 or so baby carrots, quartered lengthwise,
+- 1 cup baby carrots, quartered lengthwise, or coarsely grated carrot

 - 1 1/2 tablespoons dark sesame oil

-- 2 tablespoons reduced sodium soy sauce, tamari,
+- 2 tablespoons reduced sodium soy sauce or tamari, or to taste

 - 3 tablespoons rice vinegar or white wine vinegar

 - 2 teaspoons agave nectar or other liquid sweetener

 Combine all the ingredients in a serving bowl and stir together.
 Cover and let the salad stand for at least 30 minutes to allow the flavors to combine, stirring every so often.